Killing of Terence Crutcher: Incident

 At 7:36 p.m. on September 16, 2016, police received a 9-1-1 call about an abandoned vehicle in the middle of 36th Street North just west of Lewis Avenue.
 One caller said: "Somebody left their vehicle running in the middle of the street with the doors wide open...The doors are open.
 The vehicle is still running.
-It's an SUV.
-It's like in the middle of the street.
-It's blocking traffic...There was a guy running from it, saying it was going to blow up.
+Its an SUV.
+Its like in the middle of the street.
+Its blocking traffic...There was a guy running from it, saying it was going to blow up.
 But I think he's smoking something.
-I got out and was like, 'Do you need help?' and he was like, 'Come here, come here, I think it's going to blow up.'"
-Another caller said: "There is a car that looks like somebody just jumped out of it and left it in the center of the road on 36th Street North and North Lewis Avenue...It's dead in the middle of the street...It's a Navigator.
+I got out and was like, 'Do you need help?' and he was like, 'Come here, come here, I think its going to blow up.'"
+Another caller said: "There is a car that looks like somebody just jumped out of it and left it in the center of the road on 36th Street North and North Lewis Avenue...Its dead in the middle of the street...Its a Navigator.
 The driver-side door is open like somebody jumped out.
-It's on the yellow line, blocking traffic."
+Its on the yellow line, blocking traffic."

 Police stated that Crutcher kept reaching into his pocket, refused to show his hands, walked towards his vehicle despite being told to stop, and then angled towards and reached into his vehicle.
 Critics have disputed this saying that the driver's side window was up when Crutcher was shot.
 However, the Jury concluded "It is clear to the Jury after intensely studying the video, still photos, and testimony that the windows to the SUV driven by Terrance Crutcher that evening were open and that the jury believes from said evidence that Terrance Crutcher did in fact reach into the window disobeying the instructions of the police officers on location."